 Whether it’s cattle, sheep, pigs or poultry, the winter can herald the start of tough living conditions which can affect the health and longevity of your livestock.
-It is vital to consider making improvements to the general living conditions during winter months to protect and nurture your valuable stock.
+It is vital to consider making improvements to the general living conditions during winter months to keep livestock warm- protecting and nurturing your valuable stock.

 There are a multitude of ways in which to improve the general living conditions for your livestock when winter arrives and some of these may also help to regulate the temperature in excessive summer heat.
 Without doubt, sheltering animals from harsh winter conditions is the first step in creating the environment in which they can thrive.

 Many agricultural buildings or barns are constructed without insulation.
 It’s perhaps deemed an unnecessary expenditure where livestock is considered, however, the provision of good insulation can help to protect the life of the building whilst keeping the structure dry and free from degradation.

 Whilst the summer time harvest may provide the bedding stock required to keep livestock warm during the winter, the addition of good insulation will ultimately help to retain the heat more effectively, reducing the intervals at which you may have to replace that bedding.

 The metal, cement fibre or asbestos corrugated roofs that are so common of livestock sheds will ultimately degrade over time.
 This can cause damage to the panels in the form of cracks, bolt damage and the lifting of panels in high winds, all of which will contribute to the internal space becoming damp.
 It is not healthy for animals to sleep on wet bedding and this could inhibit the spread of disease or infection.